Hive2Hive/Hive2Hive/README.md

 ## Documentation

-For more details and documentation about the project, please visit http://www.hive2hive.com/.
+- For more details and documentation about the project, please visit http://www.hive2hive.com/.
+- You can also take a look at our [GitHub Wiki](https://github.com/Hive2Hive/Hive2Hive/wiki).

-The source code itself is thoroughly documented using JavaDoc.
+- The source code itself is thoroughly documented using JavaDoc.

 ## Contribution